espeak-ng/espeak-ng/README.md

 To build the documentation, you need:

 1.  the `kramdown` markdown processor.
-2.  the `ronn` man-page markdown processor.
+2.  the `ronn` man-page markdown processor to build the man pages.

 ### Debian